 This liberal arts PhD encourages unique and diverse interdisciplinary methodologies with an emphasis on narrative-based research.
 This could include, but is not limited to, film, creative writing, immersive technology, collaborative practice, science communication, ethnography and performance.

 This doctoral programme is hosted by leading industry experts within Bath Spa University’s research centre The Story Society.
-Since 2016, Professor Bambo Soyinka and The Story Society (previously named TRACE: Research Centre for Transcultural Creativity and Education) have been supporting students from a diverse range of backgrounds to complete innovative PhDs across borders.
+Since 2016, Professor Bambo Soyinka and The Story Society have been supporting students from a diverse range of backgrounds to complete innovative PhDs across borders.

 The programme is designed for international students.
 Supervision is conducted through bespoke one-to-one online support which means you can remain in your current location.
 You'll also have the opportunity to visit the UK for a one week residency which will be based at one of our beautiful historical campuses.